elementechemlyn/gemini_discharge_summary/README.md

 The PDF included in this repository is copyright of the PRSB.

-No real data was used harmed during the making of these examples and publically available models have been used.
+No real data was used to make these examples and publically available models have been used.

 ## Usage